RakhithJK/dbeaver-dbeaver-wiki/Eclipse-extensions.md

 You can install a lot of optional extensions (plugins) in DBeaver.
-Most of extensions can be found on [Eclipse Marketplace](https://marketplace.eclipse.org/) website.
+Most of the extensions can be found on the [Eclipse Marketplace](https://marketplace.eclipse.org/) website.

 ## DBeaver-specific extensions
 - [Office formats support (XLSX)](https://marketplace.eclipse.org/content/dbeaver-office-integration)